|

 by ear, and by the time he reached his early teens he

-was proficient and confident enough to be appearing
+was proficient and confident enough to be appearing regularly

-the East End Docks.
+End Docks.

 At the age of 15, Jools was introduced to Glenn Tilbrook